How to use Django REST Framework (DRF) serializers more efficiently and effectively.

 Custom field validation

 Custom field validation allows us to validate a specific field.
-We can use it by adding the validate<fieldname>
+We can use it by adding the validate<fieldname> method to our serializer like so:

 Object-level validation